lf-edge/ekuiper/docs/en_US/guide/sinks/builtin/neuron.md

 }
 ```

+You can check the connectivity of the corresponding sink endpoint in advance through the API: [Connectivity Check](../../../api/restapi/connection.md#connectivity-check)

 ### Send specify tags to neuron

 Below is a sample neuron action configuration.
 In which, raw is false so the sink will convert the result map into neuron's default format.
 The `tags` specify the tag names to be sent.